UMAprotocol/UMIPs/impossible-finance-price-feed.md

   twapLength: 7200
 }

 For IFUSD, we will allow redemption for 1 USD in our ecosystem until we have trading pools open for IFUSD/stablecoins.
+Thus the price identifier will use a constant 1 with format following what's specified by [this UMIP](https://github.com/UMAprotocol/UMIPs/pull/260/files).

 # Technical Specifications

 Note that the STAX token is a 1:1 exchangeable token for IF tokens.
 We've deployed an IF contract and will be doing a migration soon.
 In the meantime, while trading pairs with IF are not open/have low liquidity, there'll be better security to rely on prices from the STAX trading pairs.